arduino/docs-content/content/software/app-lab/4.apps/5.develop-apps/develop-apps.md

 ## Sketch Development

-The Arduino sketch (`sketch.ino`) handles real-time interaction with hardware, such as reading sensors or controlling motors.
+On your board's microcontroller, you can use an Arduino sketch (`sketch.ino`) to handle real-time interaction with hardware, such as reading sensors or controlling motors.

 ### Add Sketch Libraries